-THE 2013 SUMMER INSTITUTE FOR DIVERSITY IN PHILOSOPHY
+19th ANNUAL RUTGERS SUMMER INSTITUTE FOR DIVERSITY IN PHILOSOPHY

 Rutgers, The State University of New Jersey

-July 14 - July 21, 2013
+July 10 - July 17, 2016

-Eligible students must demonstrate how their experiences and background foster greater diversity in the discipline of philosophy and be full-time students in a college or university in the United States (preference will be given to sophomores and juniors, though others are eligible.)
+Eligible students must demonstrate how their experiences and background foster greater diversity in the discipline of philosophy and be full-time students in a college or university in the United States (preference will be given to sophomores and juniors, though others are eligible).
 Interested students must be in good academic standing and be interested in philosophy as a career.
 The Institute will provide travel, room and board, and a $250 stipend.
-This year’s program will be held at the University Inn & Conference Center in New Brunswick, NJ.
+This year’s program will be held at the Continuing Studies & Conference Center in New Brunswick, NJ.
 Applications must be completed and submitted to the 2016 Summer Institute for Diversity in Philosophy and postmarked no later than May 9, 2016.
 Your department is receiving more detailed information about the Institute.